lanl-aea/waves/docs/tutorial_05_parameter_substitution.rst

 in the text, as shown above.

-It is also worth noting that that there are 50 files in the ``build/tutorial_05_parameter_substitution`` directory compared to the 43 files from :ref:`tutorial_simulation_waves`.
+It is also worth noting that that there are 50 files in the ``build/tutorial_05_parameter_substitution`` directory compared to the 43 files from :ref:`tutorial_simulation`.
 Other than the addition of the ``rectangle_compression.inp.in`` file, the difference is the addition of the files with ``.par``, ``.pes``, and ``.pmg`` extension.
 See the `Abaqus File Extension Definitions`_ documentation :cite:`ABAQUS` for more information about the information that these files provide.